Trump administration withdraws request to the Supreme Court for it to hear dispute over foreign-aid payment

 When the case returned to the district court, Ali concluded (among other things) that the Trump administration had likely violated both federal law and the Constitution when it canceled funds that Congress had earmarked for foreign aid.
 Ali barred the government “from unlawfully impounding congressionally appropriated foreign aid funds” and directed the government to “make available for obligation the full amount of funds that Congress” had allocated.

 The U.S. Court of Appeals for the District of Columbia Circuit fast-tracked the government’s appeal, and a three-judge panel of that court lifted Ali’s order.
-That prompted the challengers to go to the full court of appeals, which has not yet acted on their request to reinstate Ali’s order or the government’s request to issue the mandate (which would allow the panel’s ruling to go into effect).
-As a result, Ali’s order remains in place for now.
+That prompted the challengers to go to the full court of appeals, which, as of Tuesday, had not yet acted on their request to reinstate Ali’s order or the government’s request to issue the mandate (which would allow the panel’s ruling to go into effect).
+As a result, Ali’s order remained in place.

 In his filing on Tuesday night, Sauer contended that the district court had “installed itself as supervisor-in-chief of further spending and recissions proposals, issuing a preliminary injunction ordering the government to make available for obligation tens of billions of dollars in appropriated foreign aid funds and to spend many billions of dollars by September 30, before those appropriations expire.”